michaelkitson/adventofcode/readme.md

 For fun, I'm trying to complete the Advent of Code challenges using a different programming language each day!

 This is a speed contest (and this is all trash anyway) so don't judge my code quality :)
+I've never touched about half of these languages before.

 ## Completed days